imjoy-team/ImJoy/web/public/docs/api.md

 An minimal call contains the window ID and the data that should be transmitted.
 The data will be passed as `my.data` to the `run` function of the target window plugin.
-If the target window is a internally supported window (e.g. `imjoy/image`), then it will just replace the content (since there is not `run` function).
+If the target window is a internally supported window (e.g. `imjoy/image`), then it will just replace the content (since there is no `run` function).

 If the previous window was closed, the minimal call will throw an error.
 However, you can also pass `name` and `type` as for `api.createWindow`.
 If these two fields